 That is why it is important to follow the method so that the true structure of your hair can be determined.

 An important note.
-When you start the Curly Girl method, you do NOT need to do a final wash with shampoo.
-You’re just prolonging the process.
-Jump straight into co-washing and you’ll be absolutely fine.
+When you start the Curly Girl method, you do not need to do a final wash with shampoo.
+There are many misconceptions about this floating around in online forums, but this is not, nor has it ever been, a part of the Curly Girl Method.

 With that said, let’s look at the Curly Girl Method routine for fine wavy hair.